What Is the SAP BTP Cockpit? Navigation, Configuration, and Cost Management

 SAP’s total cloud revenue reached EUR 17.14 billion in FY 2024, up 25% year-over-year (SAP News, 2025).
 The Account Explorer is where you manage your share of that cloud infrastructure.

 The sidebar navigation changes depending on your context.
 At the global account level, you see Entitlements, Usage Analytics, and Security.
-When you drill into a subaccount, you see Cloud Foundry or Kyma environment management, Service Marketplace, and subaccount-specific security settings.
+Drill into a subaccount and you see Cloud Foundry or Kyma environment management, Service Marketplace, and subaccount-specific security settings.

 How Do Entitlements and Service Marketplace Work?

 Only 48% of digital initiatives meet their business outcome targets (Gartner, 2024).
-Misconfigured entitlements — services provisioned but not used, or needed services missing from subaccounts — contribute to that failure rate.
+Misconfigured entitlements (services provisioned but not used, or needed services missing from subaccounts) contribute to that failure rate.
+Not glamorous work.
+But it matters.

 Entitlements control which services are available in which subaccounts.
 Your global account has a pool of entitlements (based on your SAP contract), and you distribute them to subaccounts.
 Think of it as a budget: the global account holds the total, and each subaccount gets an allocation.